NNPDF/nnpdf/doc/sphinx/source/n3fit/runcard_detailed.rst

 Dataset selection
 -----------------
-The first and more important thing one finds when building a fit runcard for ``nnpdf`` is the dataset selection, `dataset_inputs`.
+The first thing one finds when building a fit runcard for ``nnpdf`` is the dataset selection, `dataset_inputs`.

 .. code-block:: yaml